2023 Most Popular Psychology Bachelor's Degree Schools in Massachusetts

 Women make up 88% of the psychology majors at the school.

-Out of the 55 schools in Massachusetts that were part of this year’s ranking, University of Massachusetts - Boston landed the # 3 spot on the list.
-UMass Boston is a large public school located in the city of Boston.
+The in-demand bachelor’s degree programs at University of Massachusetts - Boston helped the school earn the #3 place on this year’s ranking of the most popular psychology schools in Massachusetts.
+UMass Boston is a large public school located in the large city of Boston.

 Women make up 78% of the psychology majors at the school.

-Read full report on Psychology at University of Massachusetts - Boston
+Full Psychology at University of Massachusetts - Boston Report

 Women make up 82% of the psychology majors at the school.

 You’ll be in good company if you decide to attend Boston College.
 It ranked #5 on our 2023 Most Popular Psychology Bachelor’s Degree Schools in Massachusetts list.
-Located in the small city of Chestnut Hill, Boston College is a private not-for-profit school with a fairly large student population.
+Located in the city of Chestnut Hill, Boston College is a private not-for-profit college with a large student population.

 About 81% of the students majoring in psychology at the school are women while 19% are male.